defenseunicorns/uds-rke2-image-builder/packer/nutanix/README.md

 - `nutanix_cluster`: Name of cluster to use for Packer build VM
 - `nutanix_subnet`: Name of subnet in cluster to use for Packer build VM
 - `image_delete`: Build, but delete the final image rather than saving on Prism Central
-- `image_export`: Export raw image in the current folder
 - `output_image_name`: Name of the output image, will have a timestamp appended
 - `base_image_name`: Name of your base image in Prism Central